 This year our targets are as follows:

-Priority 1: Lead by action and example
+Lead by Action and Example

 Leadership, at all levels, continues to enable pupils and staff to excel through high expectations and aspirations.
-Leaders are fully accountable for the progress, attainment and well being of all pupils and staff – allowing everyone the opportunity to succeed and reach their full potential.
+Leaders are fully accountable for the progress, attainment and wellbeing of all pupils and staff – allowing everyone the opportunity to succeed and reach their full potential.

-Priority 2: Equality; teaching cultural identity, race and racism
+Equality; teaching cultural identity, race and racism

 Equality, cultural identity and race is celebrated, promoted and taught throughout all aspects of school life.
 Rhodes Avenue Primary is actively anti-racist.

-Priority 3: Consistency: a key to accelerated progress
+Consistency; a key to accelerated progress

-To embed school priorities that enable pupils to continue to link their knowledge within and across subject areas; teachers demonstrate a deep understanding of subject content and language so pupils make sustained and substantial progress and well being systems and structures enable all school members to flourish.
+To embed school priorities that enable pupils to continue to link their knowledge within and across subject areas; teachers demonstrate a deep understanding of subject content and language so pupils make sustained and substantial progress and wellbeing systems and structures enable all school members to flourish.